OneDevGuy/mogwai-api/README.md

 In the following, the input types are as follows:
 * :address is a valid Mogwai address ("Base58" string)
-* :height is a non-negative integer
+* :height is a non-negative integer (including 0)
+* :limit is a positive integer
 * :numblocks is a positive integer
-* :offset is a non-negative integer
+* :offset is a non-negative integer (including 0)
 * :hex is a hexidecimal string (without leading 0x)
 * :txid is a hexidecimal string (without leading 0x, a transaction id)